 In February 2016 Public Health England published research which showed that the MenB vaccine would provide protection against the aggressive strain of MenW disease circulating in the UK , as well as protecting against MenB disease.

 In September 2016 Public Health England reported on new research carried out on babies in the UK who were eligible to receive the new MenB vaccine.
 The research shows that the number of cases of meningitis and septicaemia caused by MenB infection in these babies had nearly halved over the previous year (since the MenB vaccine was introduced).
-The full research will be published later in the year.
+Read the abstract of the research published in The Lancet in October 2016.

 Trials have assessed the MenB vaccine when it is given alongside vaccines containing diphtheria, tetanus, polio, pertussis, Hib and Hepatitis B, and this has shown that they can be given together.
 Higher rates of fever and local tenderness at the injection sites were noted when the vaccines were given together, but there was no effect on the vaccines’ ability to stimulate an immune response.
 There are no data yet on giving the licensed MenB vaccine with the rotavirus vaccine, the Hib/MenC vaccine, the HPV vaccine, the 13-valent PCV or flu vaccines.